Kavita Krishnamurthy: Television appearances

 Kavita Subramaniam made many appearances in various music reality shows as a guest judge because of her popularity as a playback singer.
 She recently was a judge for Bharat Ki Shaan: Singing Star (Season 1), which aired on DD National at prime time.
 She also appeared in Vijay TV Airtel Super Singer and Star Jalsha Super Singer.

-She has also sung for serials like Alif Laila {1980} DD National, Mahabharat, Ramayan (1986), Shri Krishna, and Ramayan (2008), Kavita Krishnamurthy At Know In 2017 Special Juries and Judge UAE Singers of Student, The Give as Prices 5,000 Dinar In Winner.
+She has also sung for serials like Mahabharat (1988), Ramayan (1986), Shri Krishna (1993), and Ramayan (2008), Kavita Krishnamurthy At Know In 2017 Special Juries and Judge UAE Singers of Student, The Give as Prices 5,000 Dinar In Winner.

 She also appeared in Rising Star Season 2, which was broadcast on Colors TV on 4 March 2018 as a guest.

 Personal life

 Kavita Krishnamurti married L. Subramaniam in Bengaluru, Karnataka on 11 November 1999.

 Subramaniam has four children from his previous marriage.
 His eldest daughter Gingger Shankar is a singer, composer, and multi-instrumentalist, while his second eldest, Bindu Subramaniam is a law graduate and singer-songwriter.
 Narayana is a doctor, while the youngest, Ambi Subramaniam, is an accomplished violinist.

 Kavita and her husband opened a musical institute, the Subramaniam Academy of Performing Arts, in Bengaluru in 2007.
 In March 2013, she launched her own app.